You must set up your Azure networking so Cloud Volumes ONTAP systems can operate properly.

 If you want to tier cold data to Azure Blob storage, you do not need to set up a VNet service endpoint as long as Cloud Manager has the required permissions:

 These permissions are included in the latest Cloud Manager policy.

 For details about setting up data tiering, see Tiering cold data to low-cost object storage.

 - Connections to ONTAP systems in other networks

-To replicate data between an ONTAP Cloud system in Azure and ONTAP systems in other networks, you must have a VPN connection between the Azure VNet and the other network—for example, an AWS VPC or your corporate network.
+To replicate data between a Cloud Volumes ONTAP system in Azure and ONTAP systems in other networks, you must have a VPN connection between the Azure VNet and the other network—for example, an AWS VPC or your corporate network.